 - Yeast infection or Candida

 - Lack of sleep

-So now that we have established an idea of both the causes and symptoms of improper digestion, let’s begin this 28-day journey for restoring a healthy and robust digestive fire.
+So now that you have an idea of both the causes and symptoms of improper digestion, let’s begin this 28-day journey for restoring a healthy and robust digestive fire.

 Each week (for the next four weeks) we will establish:

 - Foods to limit

 - Foods to favor

 - Ayurvedic dietary tip of the week